-The company has written policies and procedures on information disclosure that focus on continuous disclosure of any information concerning the group that a reasonable person would expect to have a material effect on the price of the company's securities.
-These policies and procedures also include the arrangements the company has in place to promote communication with shareholders and encourage effective participation at general meetings.
+The Company has written policies and procedures on information disclosure that focus on continuous disclosure of any information concerning the Group that a reasonable person would expect to have a material effect on the price of the Company's securities.
+These policies and procedures also include the arrangements the Company has in place to promote communication with shareholders and encourage effective participation at general meetings.

-A summary of these policies and procedures is available on the company's website.
+A summary of these policies and procedures is available on the Company's website.
 They are also discussed in this statement.

-The company secretary has been nominated as the person responsible for communications with the Australian Securities Exchange (ASX).
+The Company Secretaries have been nominated as persons responsible for communications with the Australian Securities Exchange (ASX).
 This role includes responsibility for ensuring compliance with the continuous disclosure requirements in the ASX Listing Rules and overseeing and coordinating information disclosure to the ASX, analysts, brokers, shareholders, the media and the public.

-All information disclosed to the ASX is posted on the company's website as soon as it is disclosed to the ASX.
-When analysts are briefed on aspects of the group's operations, the material used in the presentation is released to the ASX and posted on the company's website.
+All information disclosed to the ASX is posted on the Company's website as soon as it is disclosed to the ASX.
+When analysts are briefed on aspects of the Group's operations, the material used in the presentation is released to the ASX and posted on the Company's website.

-The company's annual and half yearly reports are posted to the company's website; shareholders can also nominate to receive a copy directly.
+The Company's Annual and Half Yearly Reports are posted to the Company's website; shareholders can also nominate to receive a copy directly.